flaming8/CrocNTell/README.md

 ### 📈 Usage

-Our app relies on open data provided by the Northern Territory Government to produce insights and predictive trends.
-The app also gathers additional data from user reports and satellite imagery to enhance coverage.
+**Croc N Tell** leverages **open data** from the Northern Territory Government to provide **insights** and **predictive trends**about crocodile activity.
+In addition to government data, the app collects **crowd-sourced reports** from users and utilizes **satellite imagery** to offer a comprehensive view of crocodile movements.

 By allowing users to submit photos, videos, and detailed reports, Croc N Tell improves data accuracy.
-Reports are flagged for reliability based on the amount of information provided—those with photos, videos, timestamps, and locations are considered highly reliable.
+Sighting reports are flagged for reliability based on the amount of information provided—those with photos, videos, timestamps, and locations are considered highly reliable.

-We plan to incorporate satellite imagery to monitor crocodile movements and enhance real-time reporting.
+We are also integrating **satellite technology** to track crocodile movements in real time.
+Satellites have successfully been used to monitor the behavior and migration patterns of other wildlife, such as **elephants, whales**, and **sharks**, allowing us to adopt these methods to improve public safety and provide more accurate **crocodile activity alerts**.